 retriever.invoke(question)

-Returns chunks specifically about weight loss supplements from the health supplements research PDF (page 12 — "Dietary Supplements and Weight Loss" section), filtered to only those exceeding the 0.1 score threshold.
+It returns chunks specifically about weight loss supplements from the health supplements research PDF (page 12, the "Dietary Supplements and Weight Loss" section), keeping only those above the 0.1 score threshold.

 Note